What is the MATCH List | Terminated Merchant File ( TMF) ?

 What if I can not get the aquiring bank to remove my business or personal name from the MATCH List ?

-Free TMF – MATCH List Merchant Consultation – Fill out the contact form on the right and a Terminated Merchant Account Agent Specialist will contact you for a free no-obligation consultation..
+Free TMF – MATCH List Merchant Consultation – Fill out the contact form and a Terminated Merchant Account Agent Specialist will contact you for a free no-obligation consultation..